-Once you have provided bedding, the next step is to supply warmth.
+Once you have safely contained and provided bedding, the next step is to supply warmth.
 Holding or placing an animal in your pocket is not an adequate or safe way to keep the baby warm.
 It is also terrifying for the animal.
-Remember, to the animal you are rescuing, you are a predator!
+To the rescued animal, you are a predator!

-- Place 1 cup of uncooked rice in a sock and tie or rubber band the open end.
-Place in the microwave for 1 minute.
+1. RICE SOCK: Place 1 cup of uncooked rice in a sock.
+Tie or rubber band the open end.
+Place sock in the microwave for 1 minute.
 If not warm, heat another 30-60 seconds until the sock is warm but NOT HOT.
 If you don’t have rice, try lentils or similar product.
 The Rice Sock will generally, hold the heat for a couple of hours.
 Check frequently, with little unfurred babies, as they cannot thermoregulate their body.

-- Put hot water in a bottle and place the bottle in a sock or wrap with a cloth.
-This is a good solution if you are traveling or at the office.
+2. HOT WATER BOTTLE: Put hot water in a bottle and place the bottle in a sock or wrap with a cloth.
+This is a good solution if you were traveling or at the office.
 Check frequently as it will need to be reheated especially with unfurred babies.

 The rice sock or hot water bottle will travel with the animal as you are transporting to a wildlife rehabilitator.
-Each can be reheated as needed and normally they will each hold the temperature long enough to transport the animal to safety.
+Each can be reheated as needed.
+Normally, they will each hold the temperature long enough to transport to a wildlife rehabilitator.